mtdsousa/landauer-benchmark/README.md

 | epfl-majority | Benchmark adapted from `epfl`, synthesized as MIG | E. Testa et al., "Inverter propagation and fan-out constraints for beyond-CMOS Majority-based technologies," in Proc.
 IEEE Comput.
 Soc.
 Annu.
 Symp.
 VLSI, Jul.
 2017, pp. 164–169. https://doi.org/10.1109/ISVLSI.2017.37 |
 | mcnc | MCNC benchmark | S. Yang, "Logic Synthesis and Optimization Benchmarks," Technical Report, MCNC, Dec.
 1988, published at 1989 MCNC International Workshop on Logic Synthesis. |

-## AIG and Entropy Database

-An AIG file (`.aig.json`) is a JSON file that contains a NetworkX graph (in a adjacency-list format).
+An **AIG file** (`.aig.json`) is a JSON file that contains a NetworkX graph (in a adjacency-list format).
 In this directed graph: every node with two incoming edges is an AND gate; every node with three incoming edges is a majority gate; every node with no incoming edges is an input; every node with no outgoing edges is a output; and, finally, an edge can optionally have the boolean attribute `inverter` indicating if there is an inverter between its endpoints.

-An entropy database (`.entropy.json`) is also a JSON file.
+An **entropy database** (`.entropy.json`) is also a JSON file.
 You should expect a list of objects, where each object contains a set of signals (`variables`) and the entropy value for this set.

 > Generated using [Landauer](https://github.com/mtdsousa/landauer)